Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

    - Implemented DAX (Data Analysis Expressions) to create calculated fields and measures such as rates of canceled and active subscriptions, allowing dynamics insights.
    - Created date table to filter and slice data by day, month, quarter, and year.
 This feature allowed for dynamic exploration of trends suchs as identifying peak cancellation months and track growth in subscription renewals.
    - Created conditional column to indicate active and canceled subscription to visualize more insights.
-   - Created visuals cds

-### Key Insights.
----
-- Identification of high-cancellation regions and subscription types.
-- Monthly trends visualization for active and canceled subscriptions, revealing peak and off-peak seasons.
-- Customer segmentation that highlight
+   - Created visuals (Bar charts, Line charts, Pie charts and cards) to track trends over time and compare metrics across customer segments, enabling deeper analysis of subscription behavior.

 ### Microsoft Excel